caprover/one-click-apps/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made sure that instructions.start and instructions.end are clear and self-explanatory.
 - [ ] Icon is added as a png file to the logos directory.
 - [ ] I've executed the checks if necessary by running `npm ci && npm run validate_apps && npm run formatter`
+- [ ] I will take resposibility addressing any issues that arises as a result of this PR (maintaining this app).